LluviaCarmesi/media-house/README.md

 2. Allow editing of a video
 3. Allow searching when in the "edit a video" section
 4. Allow deleting of a video
+5. Allow saving the search term in a cookie so that when user goes back, it will show their search results.
+6. When playing a video, have an edit button underneath that navigates to the edit video page for that video
+7. Allow paging on the home page